GregHolmes/guest-writer/articles/2018-10-12-top-php-libraries-you-should-know.markdown

 $object = $serializer->deserialize($jsonData, 'MyNamespace\MyObject', 'json');
 ```

-#### Doctrine2 (orm)
+#### Doctrine (orm)

-Doctrine 2 is a library that gives developers an alternative to writing SQL within their projects.
-Doctrine 2 is an object-relational mapper (ORM), which is on top of a database abstraction layer (DBAL).
-This means that Doctrine 2 makes the lives of the developers easier by managing the translation of PHP objects into relational databases and vice-versa.
-One of the key features provided by Doctrine 2 is Doctrine Query Language (DQL), which provides querying capabilities over your object model.
+Doctrine - specifically Doctrine 2 - is a library that gives developers an alternative to writing SQL within their projects.
+Doctrine is an object-relational mapper (ORM), which is on top of a database abstraction layer (DBAL).
+This means that Doctrine makes the lives of the developers easier by managing the translation of PHP objects into relational databases and vice-versa.
+One of the key features provided by Doctrine is Doctrine Query Language (DQL), which provides querying capabilities over your object model.

-Doctrine 2 requires some configuration during the set up.
+Doctrine requires some configuration during the set up.
 To follow the official documentation please head over to: [Getting started with Doctrine](https://www.doctrine-project.org/projects/doctrine-orm/en/2.6/tutorials/getting-started.html).

 #### Assetic (asset management)